Cuprins

 5. Be as discreet as possible – camouflage and behavior

 To observe birds without frightening them, move slowly and quietly.
 Avoid sudden noises and gestures.
 You can use the surrounding vegetation as cover – a tree, a bush, a rock – but don’t destroy the environment.
+Keep your distance from birds, especially during the nesting season when they are very sensitive.
+Don’t try to get too close or interfere with their behavior.
+The more invisible you are, the more likely you are to see something really spectacular.

 By practicing these techniques, you will develop the skills you need to fully enjoy this fascinating activity.
 The more time you spend in nature, the better you’ll become at spotting and identifying birds.